 The most essential element of the fantasy story is the classic struggle between “good” and “evil,” yet we have relegated these terms to mere modalities.

 The most essential element of the fantasy story is the classic struggle between “good” and “evil,” yet we have relegated these terms to modalities, such as good means “freedom and kindness” and evil means “hatred and tyranny” (as we see in Fourth Edition).
-When we talk about good and evil in AD&D, our meaning for these terms must be flexible enough that when a moral agent who believes in an ethical philosophy opposite of ours says “This is evil,” what she says makes sense to us, even if her definition of evil is different than ours.
-We all like to think we understand the seemingly clear and fundamental difference between good and evil, but the reality is that we rarely reflect on what we mean exactly when we label the bad guy as “evil,” and our heroes as “good.”
+When we talk about good and evil in AD&D, what we mean by these terms must be flexible enough that “evil” characters can believe what they are doing is good, and vice versa for “good” characters.

 In AD&D, good is feebly defined as follows:

 Good characters […] try to be honest, charitable, and forthright.
 People are not perfect, however, so few are good all the time.
 There are always occasional failings and weaknesses.
 A good person, however, worries about his errors and normally tries to correct any damage done.
 Remember, however, that goodness has no absolute values.
 Although many things are commonly accepted as good (helping those in need, protecting the weak), different cultures impose their own interpretations on what is good and what is evil.

 So “good” in AD&D is this vague notion of niceness (“honest, charitable, forthright”) mixed with guilt (“a good person worries about his errors”).
 Yet even this meek assertion is shrugged off by the authors in favor of moral relativism, which preaches that there are no moral absolutes — that ultimately culture defines “goodness” and so anything goes.